Marked by extreme changes and uncertainty, 2020 has been a year unlike any other. Compensation and total rewards are no different.

 Despite more than three quarters of organizations giving salary increases earlier in 2020 (per webinar poll data), almost half of HR professionals don’t yet know whether they’re going to implement salary increases this year.
 However, of those who anticipate giving increases to their employees in 2021, many say they’re drastically lower than last year’s.

-ICYMI — To help you budget and plan for the upcoming year, I hosted a webinar on compensation strategy.
-To gain access to the replay and resources (including a salary increase planning tool and a compensation discussion guide), submit your info here.
+To help you budget and plan for the upcoming year, I’m hosting a webinar on compensation strategy.
+Get your free virtual pass here.

 Regardless of whether you’re giving salary increases, now is the time to budget, plan and strategize for your upcoming year.